Undergraduate Program Electrical Engineering

-Electrical Engineering Bachelor's Degree Overview
+Electrical Engineering Bachelor's Degree and Minor Overview

 - Hands-on experience early in the program.
 You will learn hardware interfacing and project management.
 You will get to interact with the technology in our teaching labs.
 We also have a one-of-a-kind Electronics Prototyping Lab, where you can walk in with an idea and walk out with a working prototype.